CIRRCLE lab

 Olivia Nazaire, BA (she/her)

-1st Year Graduate student in the Clinical Psychology Ph.D. program
+2nd Year Graduate Student in the Clinical Psychology Ph.D.
+Program

 Olivia is a first-year doctoral student in the Clinical Psychology PhD program at Loyola University Chicago.
 Her research interests are education equity, community-partnered research, and the implementation of school-based interventions that address disproportionate discipline towards racially marginalized learners.
 She is particularly interested in examining these topics at a systemic level, specifically in urban communities and early childhood education settings.
 Prior to attending Loyola, Olivia received her undergraduate degree in psychology from the University of Massachusetts Lowell and has worked in various organizations including Boston University’s Center on the Ecology of Early Development.
 Olivia is originally from Peabody, MA in the Greater Boston area.
 In her free time, she enjoys listening to music and spending time at the beach